gemrb/gemrb/README.md

 ### Vita specific options

-Pointer movement speed can be changed with 'VitaPointerSpeed' parameter in GemRB.cfg.
+Pointer movement speed can be changed with 'GamepadPointerSpeed' parameter in GemRB.cfg.

 Use "Fullscreen=1" to scale game area to native Vita resolution or "Fullscreen=0" to keep game area at the center of the screen.